SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Introduction

-In this work, we propose \mechanism{}, a new attack that uses RowHammer to spy on DRAM temperature with high accuracy.
-Our attack can be performed with minimal knowledge of the target computing system. \mechanism{} can be used to compromise the security and confidentiality of several critical systems that use DRAM. \mechanism{} can compromise a victim computing system to achieve two goals.
+\lois{We perform the first rigorous fine-grained characterization and analysis of the correlation between RowHammer and temperature, which lead to eight insightful observations and three key takeaways.} \lois{Based on our observations and takeaways,} we demonstrate \mechanism{}, a new attack that uses RowHammer to spy on DRAM temperature with high accuracy.
+Our attack can be performed with minimal knowledge of the target computing system and can be used to compromise the security, confidentiality \minesh{and privacy} of critical systems that use DRAM. \minesh{\mechanism{}} can compromise a victim computing system to achieve two goals.
 First, it can identify the utilization of a computer system, as the compute and memory intensity of a workload can change the temperature of the system.
-For example, an attacker could infer if a server is at its peak hour by identifying the temperature using \mechanism{}.
-Second, it can measure the ambient temperature, which may convey information about the state of a larger system that contains the target computing system (e.g., a car, a drone, or an industrial manufacturing machinery).
-For example, the temperature of a car's engine may rise if the engine is operating at high revs. \mechanism{} can also compromise privacy.
-For example, by spying the temperature of a house (or different instances of a house), an attacker can infer the habits of the person(s) living in that house.
-Tracking the temperature could give information about at which times the person(s) leaves or enter the house, in which instance of the house the person is, etc.
+For example, an attacker can use \mechanism{} to infer \minesh{when} a server is at its peak \minesh{utilization} by spying \minesh{on} its temperature.
+Second, \minesh{\mechanism{}} can measure the ambient temperature, which may convey information about the state of a larger system that contains the target computing system (e.g., a car, a drone, or an industrial manufacturing machinery).
+For example, the temperature of a car's engine may rise if the engine is operating at high revolutions per minute.

+\minesh{\mechanism{} not only compromises security and confidentiality, but also privacy}.
+For example, by spying the temperature of a house (or different rooms of a house), an attacker can infer the habits of the person(s) living in that house.
+Tracking the temperature could give information about at which times the person(s) \agy{leave} or enter \agy{a room in} the house.

-To this end, we leverage two key observations about RowHammer to spy on DRAM temperature: 1)~RowHammer-induced bit error rate consistently increases (or decreases) when the temperature increases, and 2)~some DRAM cells that are vulnerable to RowHammer experiment bit errors only at a specific temperature.
-Using these observations, we build an attack, called \mechanism{}, that infers the temperature of DRAM chips by just characterizing DRAM cells that exhibit RowHammer-induced bit errors in the address space of the attacker, without requiring any hardware or system software modifications.
+\minesh{\mechanism{} leverages} two key observations about RowHammer to spy on DRAM temperature: 1)~RowHammer-induced bit error rate consistently increases (or decreases) when temperature increases, and 2)~some DRAM cells that are vulnerable to RowHammer experience bit errors only at a specific temperature.
+Using these observations, \minesh{\mechanism{}} infers the temperature of DRAM chips by only characterizing DRAM cells that exhibit RowHammer-induced bit errors in the address space of the attacker without requiring any hardware or system software modifications.
 We propose two variants of the \mechanism{} attack, each with a different threat model.